GerrardE/churchify-app-backend/README.md

 - Users with permissions can be able to hit an api endpoint and CRUD categories <br>
 - Users with permissions can be able to hit an api endpoint and CRUD downloads <br>
 - Users with permissions can be able to hit an api endpoint and CRUD configurations <br>
+- Users with permissions can be able to hit an api endpoint and CRUD finances <br>
+- Users with permissions can be able to hit an api endpoint and CRUD remunerations <br>
+- Users with permissions can be able to hit an api endpoint and CRUD assets <br>
+- Users with permissions can be able to hit an api endpoint and CRUD payments <br>
+- Users with permissions can be able to hit an api endpoint and CRUD receipts <br>
+- Users with permissions can be able to hit an api endpoint and CRUD activitytypes <br>
+- Users with permissions can be able to hit an api endpoint and CRUD activities <br>
+- Users with permissions can be able to hit an api endpoint and CRUD trainings <br>
+- Users with permissions can be able to hit an api endpoint and CRUD trainingtypes <br>
 - Users with permissions can be able to see apilogs <br>

 ## Installation